okraska-kropidlowski/rock_paper_scissors/README.md

 # rock_paper_scissors
 Classic Rock-Paper-Scissors game.
-For now only basic features and no GUI - improvements will come with time.
+You can play multiple rounds game and see the results summary at the end.

+  **Enjoy!**